jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 <!------>

-I develop algorithms/software/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) and apply these bioinformatics approaches to investigate microbiome genomics.
+I develop algorithms/software/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) and apply these bioinformatics approaches to investigate important problems in microbial and microbiome genomics.

-I like to approach computational biology with a "full-stack approach": start from an interesting biology question, create [algorithms backed by theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122), engineer [widely-used bioinformatics software](https://github.com/bluenote-1577), and then (hopefully!) discover something interesting about how microbes evolve.
+I like to approach computational biology with a "full-stack approach": start from an interesting biology question, create [algorithms backed by theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122), engineer [widely-used bioinformatics software](https://github.com/bluenote-1577), and then (hopefully!) discover something fundamental about how microbial genomes came to be.

 More specifically, two intertwined themes define my work:

-1. Obtaining _novel insights_ about microbiome genome evolution (especially due to mobile genetic elements) through _principled_ computational and analytical methods.
+1. Obtaining _novel insights_ about microbiome genomics, and especially mobile genetic elements, through _principled_ computational and analytical methods.
 2. Building sophisticated bioinformatics algorithms to _democratize_ and _improve_ the analysis of massive microbial and meta-omics data.

 For example, see my work on [ultrafast microbial divergence computation](https://www.nature.com/articles/s41592-023-02018-3), [rapid metagenome profiling](https://doi.org/10.1038/s41587-024-02412-y), and [long-read metagenome assembly](https://www.biorxiv.org/content/10.1101/2025.09.05.674543v1).